-10.18 The Council's Noise Officer has considered the proposal with regards to the new plant area and associated equipment and has recommended appropriate conditions so that the proposal will not create a noise nuisance to the occupiers of the neighbouring properties.
+10.21 The Council's Noise Officer has considered the proposal with regards to the new plant area and associated equipment and has recommended appropriate conditions so that the proposal will not create a noise nuisance to the occupiers of the neighbouring properties.
+In addition, a condition has been placed on the proposed roof terrace to ensure it is not used outside the hours of 9:00am-6:00pm Monday to Friday in order to minimise potential noise and disturbance resulting from the use on neighbouring occupiers.